 Ask for Help

 If you believe this problem is large enough to affect your ability to cope, ask for help.
-This could be asking a friend to babysit your children, or if you believe the stress is chronic, getting some help from a counsellor or life coach to discover patterns from the past that keep repeating themselves (counselling) or plan and set some goals to create a more prosperous future (life coaching).
+This could be asking a friend to babysit your children, or if you believe the stress is chronic, getting some help from a counselor or life coach to discover patterns from the past that keep repeating themselves (counseling) or plan and set some goals to create a more prosperous future (life coaching).

 Practice Breathing, Mindfulness and Mind Management

 Becoming aware of stressful thoughts and learning to breathe deeply, meditate and stay present will assist you to train your mind.
 An untamed mind can lead to a host of physical and mental problems.
 Self-discipline and practice are the antidotes.